gajus/eslint-plugin-canonical/.README/rules/filename-match-regex.md

 ### `filename-match-regex`

-A rule to enforce a certain file naming convention using a regular expression.
+Enforce a certain file naming convention using a regular expression.

 The convention can be configured using a regular expression (the default is `camelCase.js`).
 Additionally exporting files can be ignored with a second configuration parameter.